microsoft/dist-ir/docs/ir.md

     wA1: Tensor[(F, H), 0] = opt(wA, dwA)
     return wA1, wB1, y, l
 ```

+TODO do we want explicit free?
+If so, then need to add it to input module after say importing from onnx,
+and need a free after last occurrence of every value.
+If not, then simulator has to do a liveness analysis.
+This isn't hard/expensive.
+But how do we deal with inplace operations?
+Have an attribute on those ops?
+(Let's do without free for now.)

 TODO: pipeline parallel
 - tricky thing is to make the stages that execute in parallel explicit, so that cost model can be accurate